GokulALT/ollamaChatWrapper/README.md

     ```
     The application will typically be available at `http://localhost:9002`.

 5.  **Open your browser** and navigate to the application URL.
-If your MCP server is running and accessible, you'll be able to select a model and start chatting.
+In the settings, ensure you are in "MCP Server" mode.
+If your MCP server is running, you'll be able to select a model and start chatting.

 ## Project Structure